gruntbliss/grunt-pact-js/docs/overview.md

 #Options

-If yo will change some option you can do this for example with:
+If you will change some option you can do this for example with:

 ```
 grunt.initConfig({